 See the second part of this article: Key Documents Essential to the Budget Process.
 It discusses in detail the documents that appear in this article.

-Stages in the budget process in Kenya
+Stages of the budget process in Kenya

 The four major stages of the budget process in Kenya are as follows: